kushview/lua-kv/README.md

-# LRT
+# Lua RT
-A set of Lua libraries for use in a real time environment
+A set of Lua libraries for use in a real time environment.

 #### Building
 ```